Modi is meeting with Trump in a visit meant to boost the US-India relationship and avoid tariffs

 The White House visit isn't likely to be all smiles, though.

-Trump has already imposed tariffs on China and says more are coming against the European Union, while threatening similar against Canada and Mexico and expanding tariffs on steel and aluminum he initially imposed during his first term.
+Trump, a Republican, has already imposed tariffs on China and says more are coming against the European Union, while threatening similar against Canada and Mexico and expanding tariffs on steel and aluminum he initially imposed during his first term.
+He said Thursday that he’d sign an order increasing U.S. tariffs to the rates other countries charge on imports, declaring on his social media site, “TODAY IS THE BIG ONE: RECIPROCAL TARIFFS!!!”

 Trump has repeatedly dubbed India a “tariff king.”
 In response, New Delhi has shown a willingness to buy more American oil while lowering its own tariffs on U.S. goods, including on some Harley-Davidson motorcycles, from 50% to 40%.